-High-Frequency Spinal Cord Stimulation (HF-SCS), (also referred to as kilohertz frequency spinal cord stimulation or HF10): a type of spinal cord stimulation (SCS) providing a higher frequency than traditional spinal cord stimulator systems.
+High-frequency spinal cord stimulation, also referred to as kilohertz frequency spinal cord stimulation or HF10, provides a higher frequency than traditional SCS systems.
 The HF10 SCS uses low-amplitude, high-frequency, and short-duration pulses.
-HF10 SCS does not generate paresthesia and operates at a frequency of 10,000 Hz to provide pain relief in comparison to traditional spinal cord stimulation systems, which operate at a frequency in the range of 40-60 Hz and do generate paresthesia.
-As an alternative to traditional dorsal spinal column stimulation, HF10 SCS is proven safe and effective for treatment of chronic, intractable low back and leg pain in patients with failed back surgery syndrome (FBSS).
+HF10 spinal cord stimulation does not generate paresthesia and operates at a frequency of 10,000 Hz to provide pain relief, in comparison to traditional SCS systems, which operate at a frequency in the range of 40-60 Hz and do generate paresthesia.
+As an alternative to traditional dorsal spinal column stimulation, HF 10 spinal cord stimulation is proven safe and effective for treatment of chronic, intractable low-back and leg pain in patients with FBSS.

-Peripheral Nerve Field Stimulation: a technology that involves placement of electrodes subcutaneously within an area of maximal pain, with the objective of stimulating a region of affected nerves to reduce pain.
+Peripheral nerve stimulation involves implantation of electrodes near or on a peripheral nerve, to reduce pain.
+Peripheral nerve field stimulation is a technology that involves placement of electrodes subcutaneously within an area of maximal pain, with the objective of stimulating a region of affected nerves to reduce pain.
 Depending on the targeted nerve, leads may be placed percutaneously just under the skin or via an open approach for larger deeper peripheral nerves.
+Similar to spinal cord stimulation, a short-term trial is required prior to permanent implantation of a generator.
+The use of these technologies, alone or in combination with spinal cord stimulation for the treatment of pain conditions, is under investigation.